blueYOSHI9000/MarioPartyOverlay/README.md

 - Add Game & Bonus Stars to 'counterNameList' at the top of `boot.js`
 - Add Counters to 'counterNameList' at the top of `boot.js`
 - Add Counters to the 'counters' array at the top of `boot.js`
-- Add Game & Bonus Stars to 'changeGame' in `characters.js`
+- Add Game & Bonus Stars to 'changeGame' in `characters.js`, remember there's two sections to update, one with the 'showCounters' and one with the descriptions

 ### Credit
 - Remember to credit everyone whose sprites were used